Skip to Main Content

 • Analyze Newer or Under-Represented Topics: Topics or subjects with minimal content on the Internet will not produce good GAI output.

 • Analyze Certain Sensitive Topics: Some GAI models like ChatGPT are programmed to avoid discussion of what they classify as "harmful ideologies."
 Questions that ask GAI to consider problematic concepts, no matter how carefully they are phrased, may be met with a message to the effect of, "I'm sorry, but I cannot engage in discussions that promote or glorify harmful ideologies."
-When asked "What harmful ideologies will you refuse to discuss?"
-ChatGPT (2023, August) responded that topics it will not engage include but are not limited to:
+When asked "What harmful or sensitive topics will you refuse to discuss?"
+ChatGPT (2025, May) responded that topics it will not engage include but are not limited to:

 Beyond that, GAI has created other knowledge divides that contribute to the phenomenon of information privilege: